anibalaab14/app-ShaperBox/README.md

 # INFO

-This is a project created with expo and react-native. microservices are in the backend and deploy in heroku cloud, db is mongodb atlas.
+This is a project created with expo and react-native. microservices are in the backend and deploy in heroku cloud, db is mongodb atlas, images in cloudinary.

 # FOR START